ttltrk/TTT/CLOUD/AWS/CCP/CCP.md

 #### WHAT_IS_AWS

-Amazon calls their cloud provider service Amazon Web Services - commonly referred to just AWS
+Amazon calls their cloud provider service Amazon Web Services - commonly referred to just AWS.
+AWS was launched in 2006 is the leading cloud service provider in the world.
+Cloud Service Providers can be initialized as CSPs.

 [^^^](#AWS_CCP)